dgistando/HowtoFood/README.md

 # HowtoFood
-Mobile Android application that stores dream in local storage.
-The dreams are stored as text files on your device.
+Mobile Android application that outputs recipes given list of ingredients or various other search criterion.
+Local SQLite database backend for recipe storage and other user data.